Sisters of Saint Martha: History

 The Sisters of St. Martha were formally established as a religious congregation in 1900.
 The first members came from a group of women who had responded to a call in 1894 from Bishop of Antigonish John Cameron.
-They were to be part of an auxiliary congregation of the Sisters of Charity of Saint Vincent de Paul in Halifax, and prepared for the ministry of household management at St. Francis Xavier College.
-Back in the 1880s and 90’s, St. Francis Xavier College, established in 1855 in Antigonish, Nova Scotia, faced financial trouble because of difficulties in obtaining and keeping a permanent staff for the household needs of the university.
+They were to be part of an auxiliary congregation of the Sisters of Charity of Saint Vincent de Paul (Halifax) in Halifax, and prepared for the ministry of household management at St. Francis Xavier College.
+Back in the 1880s and 90's, St. Francis Xavier College, established in 1855 in Antigonish, Nova Scotia, faced financial trouble because of difficulties in obtaining and keeping a permanent staff for the household needs of the university.
 At that time the college was a preseminary for young men as well as a regular academic college.

 Mother Fidelis, the Superior General of the Sisters of Charity at the time the sisters were to come to Antigonish in 1897, maintained that the ‘Sisterhood” of the auxiliary sisters had been established a year before Bishop Cameron asked the Sisters of Charity to include St. F.X.
 University among the institutes managed by the members of the auxiliary sisters.
 Both views could be correct.
 In 1894, the development of the institute of auxiliary sisters was in an early stage.
 Their novitiate seems to have been at the Sisters of Charity convent in Wellesley, Massachusetts, and possibly the novitiate had no more than five members.
-It appears that, after the order’s agreement with Bishop Cameron, the novitiate was transferred to the motherhouse in Halifax in order to receive the candidates from the Diocese of Antigonish, as well as candidates from other dioceses.
+It appears that, after the order's agreement with Bishop Cameron, the novitiate was transferred to the motherhouse in Halifax in order to receive the candidates from the Diocese of Antigonish, as well as candidates from other dioceses.
 The basic spiritual formation of the candidates, as well as training in work skills, was provided by a novice mistress and a mistress of work, both Sisters of Charity.
 The auxiliary Sisters of St. Martha had their own rules and regulations, distinct from the Sisters of Charity.

 In 1897 a group of sisters, known as the Sisters of Saint Martha, came to Saint Francis Xavier College; they were still under the direction of the Sisters of Charity.
 The sisters worked in the household department of St. Francis Xavier, reorganizing, cooking, cleaning, and caring for the sick in the university infirmary.
 In 1900 Bishop Cameron expressed a wish to establish a separate congregation for Saint Francis Xavier College from among the sisters of the Antigonish diocese who had entered and trained in Halifax.
 During a retreat, the sisters were invited to establish themselves as a new and separate religious institute and to indicate their choice by standing.
 Thirteen women stood.